Bicycles and Seniors – I Bet You Haven’t Forgotten How

 Features of Mountain Bikes

-• It can be used on rugged off-road trails.
+• They are designed to be used on rugged off-road trails.

 You May Be Interested In: Fat Tire Bikes – Beginners’ Guide